 In order to measure the impact energy, we recorded videos at the beginning of every set of collisions with a high-speed camera shooting at 1000 frames per second, mounted below the transparent bottom of the tank.
 We captured 5-10 collisions per set; in each video, we tracked the location of the impacting grain over approximately 40 frames (0.04 s) up to the time of collision.
 The impact velocity is measured as the slope of a linear fit to plots of travel distance versus time.
 The average velocity for all experiments was approximately 1 m/s.
-The kinetic energy at impact (ΔE) is then calculated as $\Delta E = \frac{1}{2}m_iv^2$, where m_i is the mass of the impacting grain at the beginning of the set and v is the average velocity measured from all videos in that particular set.
+The kinetic energy at impact (ΔE) is then calculated as $\Delta E = \frac{1}{2}m_i v^2$, where m_i is the mass of the impacting grain at the beginning of the set and v is the average velocity measured from all videos in that particular set.
 Energies for experimental runs ranged from 0.035-0.220 J.

 We conducted binary collision experiments on the following different materials: brick, quartz diorite, sandstone, schist, and a volcaniclastic rock (Fig. 3).
 The brick was selected as a test material for its homogeneous structure.
-We used standard red clay builders bricks.
-Both the quartz diorite and volcaniclastic rocks were collected in the Luquillo Mountains in northeastern Puerto Rico.
+We used standard red clay

+- builders bricks.
+Both the quartz diorite and volcaniclastic rocks were collected in the Luquillo Mountains in northeastern Puerto 145 Rico.
 The quartz diorite is Tertiary in age and originates from a batholith on the southern side of the Luquillo Mountains (Pike et al., 2010).
-The volcaniclastic rock comprises most of the mountain and was formed in the late Cretaceous from marine-deposited volcanic sediments (Pike et al., 2010).
+The volcaniclastic rock comprises most of the mountain and was formed in the late Cretaceous from marinedeposited volcanic sediments (Pike et al., 2010).
 The sandstone is a Triassic reddish arkose of the Stockton formation in southeast Pennsylvania (Olsen, 1980).
-The schist is Wissahickon schist from southeast Pennsylvania and is highly deformed due to regional metamorphism during the lower Paleozoic (Weiss, 1949).
-The brick was tested multiple times with different size of impacting samples to study the effect of increased impact energy on attrition rate.
+The schist is Wissahickon schist from southeast Pennsylvania and is highly deformed - due to regional metamorphism during the lower Paleozoic (Weiss, 1949).
+The brick was tested multiple times with different 150 size of impacting samples to study the effect of increased impact energy on abrasion rate.
 Table 1 lists the different rock types and sample sizes for each experimental run.

 To control for shape effects on attrition rates, we initially cut all grains into cubes.
-For a subset of experiments with particles composed of sandstone (n=1), quartz diorite (n=1) and bricks (n=2), we tracked changes in the shape of both impacting and target grains using a laser displacement sensor to scan a single surface contour around the grain.
+Throughout the experiments, we tracked changes in the shape of both impacting and target grains using a laser displacement sensor to scan a single surface contour around the grain.
 Scans are made at the beginning of each set of collisions by holding the sensor in a fixed position, while the grain is rotated at a constant rate of 3 rpm.
 A single contour for each grain is made by averaging 1-kHz laser data from approximately seven full rotations.
 The distance data are then smoothed using a high pass filter at the noise floor, which was determined from the time series of the entire dataset.
 The peak local curvature at each corner was calculated from the second derivative of the measured contour.
 The peaks from all four corners were averaged to give a mean value of corner curvature.
-Shape data were only collected for two sets of brick samples, and a single set of quartz diorite and sandstone specimens.
+We also use a second method to characterize the shape evolution of the grains.
+Litwin Miller et al. (2014) demonstrated that the curvature entropy is a monotonically increasing quantity indicating the rounding of grains from attrition due to chipping.